Skip to main content

 If you would like advice on preparing your child for a hospital visit, please contact the Child Life Department.

-The Family Resource Library contains several resources to help you prepare your child for a visit to the hospital.
+The Family Library contains several resources to help you prepare your child for a visit to the hospital.

 The Medical Day Unit provides a safe, effective and family-centered environment for children and youth requiring medical treatments, diagnostic tests, procedures, assessments, education, and consultations.